MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     ```
     NOTE: <Demo_URL> is the link to the origin repository (e.g. https://github.com/MicrochipTech/AzureDemo_WFI32E01)

+    RECOMMENDATION: Put the newly-created folder in a root directory (e.g. C:\) to minimize the length of the path.
+Due to the large number of source files included in each project, it is advised to minimize the absolute path names for each file.
+In some operating systems (e.g. Windows), the longer path names could cause issues with loading/building the projects

 2. Perform one of the following steps based on the specific WFI32E01 development board being used:

 - [WFI32-Curiosity](https://www.microchip.com/en-us/development-tool/EV12F11A): Use a jumper to short the `PKOB` pins of jumper `J302`.
 Connect the board to the PC using the connector (located in one corner of the board) labeled `USB DEBUG` (note there are 2 different USB connectors on the board).